 - 1. Identify and explain characteristics demonstrated by various recognized leaders. - 2.
 Analyze personal strengths and weaknesses as a leader. - 3.
-Recognize values and principles that shape ethics. - 4.
+Identify values and principles that ethics are shaped by. - 4.
 Identify ethical issues within the field training environment, and their possible solutions.